membilla GmbH

 User subscriptions managed on the website offered by membilla GmbH can be processed automatically.
 Subscription information may be collected and evaluated anonymously for the purpose of improving the customer experience.
 In particular, but not exclusively, the name of the subscription, its term, cancellation date and costs will be evaluated for this purpose.

-We generally process personal data in Switzerland.
+We generally process personal data in Switzerland and the European Union.
 However, we may also disclose or export personal data to other countries, in particular for processing or to have it processed there.

 We may disclose personal data to all countries and territories on Earth and elsewhere in the universe, provided that the local law guarantees adequate data protection in accordance with a decision by the Swiss Federal Council.